phogue/Potato-Documentation/src/content/getting-started/faq-plugins.md

 3. Add https://repo.myrcon.com/procon to your NuGet repositories

-4. Include NuGet package "Myrcon.Procon.Shared" from the myrcon repository
+4. Include NuGet package "Myrcon.Potato.Shared" from the myrcon repository

 5. Create a source file "Program.cs".
 Procon will look for the type "[PackageId].Package" to load.

 ```
 using System;
-using Procon.Core.Shared.Events;
+using Potato.Core.Shared.Events;
-using Procon.Core.Shared.Plugins;
+using Potato.Core.Shared.Plugins;

 namespace /* Your Package ID as the Namespace */ {
     public class Program : PluginController {